-Global economic conditions may further impact our business, financial results and financial condition.
+Global economic and political conditions may further impact our business, financial results and financial condition.

 As our business has expanded globally, we have increasingly become subject to risks arising from adverse changes in global economic and political conditions.
-The past several years have been characterized by weak global economic conditions, a tightening in the credit markets, relatively high unemployment, a low level of liquidity in many financial markets, increased government deficit spending and debt levels, uncertainty about certain governments' abilities to repay such debt or to address certain fiscal issues (such as "austerity" measures in Southern Europe), and volatility in many financial instrument markets.
-We remain cautious about the macroeconomic environment but note the general improvement in the worldwide economy.
+The past several years were characterized by weak global economic conditions, volatile credit markets, relatively high unemployment, a low level of liquidity in many financial markets, increased government deficit spending and debt levels, uncertainty about certain governments' abilities to repay such debt or to address certain fiscal issues, and volatility in many financial instrument markets.
+If economic growth in countries where we do business slows, or if such countries experience further economic recessions, customers may delay or reduce technology purchases.
+This could result in reductions in sales of our products and services, longer sales cycles and slower adoption of our technologies.